Xilinx/smartcam/README.md

           You should be able to see a video of highway driving, with detection of vehicles in a bounding box.

-# Additional configuration options for smartcam_aa1 invocation:
+# Additional configuration options for smartcam invocation:
-   The example scripts and Jupyter notebook work as examples to show capability of the smartcam_aa1 for specific configurations.
+   The example scripts and Jupyter notebook work as examples to show capability of the smartcam for specific configurations.
-   More combinations could be made based on the options provided by smartcam_aa1.
+   More combinations could be made based on the options provided by smartcam.
-   You can get detailed application options as following by invoking ./smartcam_aa1 --help.
+   You can get detailed application options as following by invoking ./smartcam --help.

     Usage:
-      smartcam_aa1 [OPTION?] - Application for face detection on SOM board of Xilinx.
+      smartcam [OPTION?] - Application for face detection on SOM board of Xilinx.

     Help Options:
       -h, --help                        Show help options